 Vacations don’t have to mean expensive trips.
 (Check out our post on travel hacking.)
 If you can’t afford to travel away from home, you should still take your vacation time.
 Who wouldn’t love a week off just to clear their mind?
 You can also have a great (and frugal) time as a tourist in your own town.
 (Staycation or localploration, anyone?)

 9. Remind yourself to feel gratitude for the positive things your job brings to your life.

 Feel grateful for the job you have.
 It helps support you (and maybe also your family) and hopefully brings you pride and personal satisfaction.
 Many people would love to have your job (and it’s benefits), so don’t take any of that for granted.
 The daily grind can’t cause you to lose sight of what you have.
 Step back from time to time to appreciate the job you have and the positives it brings into your life.

-Keep these six “don’ts” in mind as you move along in your career.
+10. Keep these “don’ts” in mind as you move along in your career:

 - Don’t try to have everything mapped out in advance.
 Be open to new opportunities that you didn’t foresee.
 (At the same time, it’s important to set career goals for yourself.
 That way, when new opportunities do come along, you will be better able to evaluate them.)